crystallabs/virtualdate/README.md

 # Introduction

-`VirtualTime` is a shard which implements the low-level component; a class, closely related to the Time struct, that is used for matching Times.
+`VirtualTime` is a shard which implements the low-level component.
+It contains a class `VirtualTime` that is used for matching Times.

 `VirtualDate` is the high-level component.
 It represents actual things you want to schedule and/or their reminders.